openkfw/d4dtools/docs/climate-resilience/index.md

 !!! info inline end "Work in progress"

     This section is still being finalized.
-Soon you will will be able to read about more about the use of digital tools for urban resilience.
+Soon you will will be able to read more about the use of digital tools for urban resilience.

 In this section, you will find a thematic introduction to the use of digital tools for urban resilience.
 The description of the field is accompanied by fact sheets on each selected technology.
 Each covers definitions, aplication areas, implementation examples, integration with other technologies, effectiveness, efficiency, challenges/limitations and recommendations.
 Across each introductory text and factsheet, you will find links to research and further resources on the topic.